wael-hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11 - counts the number of directories and sub-directories in the current directory.
 12 - displays the 10 newest files in the current directory.
 13 - prints only words that appear exactly once.
+14 - Display lines containing the pattern “root” from the file /etc/passwd